scout23DF/alns-hubject-charging-station/README.md

-# alns-hubject-charging-station
+# alns-ev-charging-station
-Project for handle Charging Station Data :: A Coding Task for a position in HubJect Company
+Project for handle Charging Station Data :: A Coding Task for a position in a suitable new Company

 # Coding Task :: The Mission